Bogotobogo

 Linked Lists

-A linked list is a basic data structure where each item contains the information that we need to get to the next item.
 The main advantage of linked lists over arrays is that the links provide us with the capability to rearrange the item efficiently.
 This flexibility is gained at the expense of quick access to any arbitrary item in the list, because the only way to access to an item in the list is to follow links from the beginning.

 Linked List Examples